Flight canceled? Experts share some advice about what to do | Times Leader

 By DEE-ANN DURBIN

-Thousands of travelers were stranded at airports or stuck on hold trying to rebook flights this week in the U.S. and Canada ahead of the holidays.
+Thousands of travelers were stranded at airports or stuck on hold trying to rebook flights this week in the U.S. and Canada.

-As of Friday afternoon, more than 4,800 flights into or out of U.S. airports had been canceled, according to the flight tracking service FlightAware.
+More than 2,800 more flights had already been canceled in the U.S. as of 7 a.m.
+Tuesday, according to the flight tracking service FlightAware, and problems are likely to continue at least into Wednesday.

-Wendell Davis, who plays basketball with a team in France, was scheduled to fly from Paris to his hometown of Columbus, Ohio, on Wednesday.
-After multiple cancellations, Davis was still at O’Hare airport in Chicago on Friday.
-He debated driving to Columbus but decided not to.
-Instead, he booked a hotel room while he waits for a scheduled flight to Cincinnati on Christmas Day.

 Staying calm __ and knowing your rights __ can go a long way if your flight is canceled, experts say.
 Here’s some of their advice for dealing with a flight cancellation: